Importance and Mission

 3

-Put in place an effective intellectual property management system and register an intellectual property out of the research and technology development outcome yearly.
+Put in place an effective intellectual property management system and register an intellectual property out of the research and technology development outcome.

 4